AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-34/acsd-48448-race-condition-issue-happening-during-order-cancellations.md

 ## Issue

-Race condition issue is happening during the order cancellations, which causes duplicated entries in the inventory_reservation table.
+*[!UICONTROL Race]* condition issue is happening during order cancellations, which causes duplicated entries in the `inventory_reservation` table.

 <u>Steps to reproduce</u>: